markNZed/TaskFlow/README.md

-chat2flow is a task centric collaborative web application leveraging AI.
+chat2flow is a task centric collaborative web application leveraging AI that is under development.

 To run with docker:
 <br> `cd docker`